 For millions around the world, these titanic figures live in the ink of the holy books read with ritual fervour.
 The words escape our lips, robotic obligations that don’t really pierce our hearts.
-But here, they are as real as the weathered shopkeepers who spin tall tales for tourists stopping by; they are as real as the holy-men and the nuns floating through the cobbled streets in sweeping robes, their rosary beads swinging like pendulums at their sides.
+But here, they are as real as the weathered shopkeepers who spin tall tales for tourists stopping by; they are as real as the holy-men and the nuns floating through the cobbled streets in sweeping robes, their rosary beads swinging hypnotically like pendulums at their sides.

 As Muslims pray five times a day outside the crowning jewel of the city, the Dome of the Rock, we make our own ascension both spiritual and physical, to the heavens as the prophet Muhammad did before us.
-He flew on top of the back of a winged horse, we fly on top of the musty prayer mats.
+He flew on top of the back of a winged horse, we fly on top of musty prayer mats.

 Inside the Dome of the Rock, there is a inconspicuous staircase close to the centre which takes you down to a small cave known as the Well of Souls (Bir el-Arweh).
 It is said that this small cave is the very place where the prophet Muhammad ascended into the heavens to make his infamous night journey atop a winged horse that sounds as if it leapt out of Greek mythology.
-Some say it’s where the souls of the dead gather until the day of judgement, others say this is where the Ark of the Covenant is hidden, and others yet still believe this is also the place where Abraham almost sacrificed his son Isaac.
+Some say it’s where the souls of the dead gather until the day of judgement, others say it is where the Ark of the Covenant is hidden, and others yet still believe this is also the place where Abraham almost sacrificed his son Isaac.

 “In Jerusalem, and I mean within the ancient walls,